-to provide for the relief of those in need by reason of age, ill-health, disability, financial hardship or other disadvantage through the provision, construction, improvement and management of land and accommodation and the provision of care.
+to provide for the relief of those in need by reason of age, ill-health, disability, financial hardship or other disadvantages through the provision, construction, improvement and management of land and accommodation and the provision of care.

-We are a not-for-profit organisation and our activities are carried out in line with principles of public life and having respect for the welfare of the people we serve.
+We are a not-for-profit organisation, and our activities are carried out in line with the principles of public life and having respect for the welfare of the people we serve.

-Our Board can have up to fifteen members; we regularly review the collective skills, knowledge and experience of the Board to ensure that we have a planned recruitment process that enables us to attract people who will enhance the current membership.
+Our Board can have up to fifteen members; we regularly review the collective skills, knowledge, and experience of the Board to ensure that we have a planned recruitment process to ensure that we attract people who will enhance the current membership.
 We are particularly keen to ensure that the Board is representative of the communities we serve.

-Covid 19
+COVID 19

-Like most organisations Dunbritton regularly assesses changes in the internal and external environments to ensure, where possible, we can identify and mitigate against any potential risks for the Association.
+Dunbritton regularly assesses changes in the internal and external environments to ensure, where possible, that we can identify and mitigate against any potential risks for the Association.

-However, in any assessment process we did not think that during 2020 we would need to respond to a worldwide pandemic that has impacted on our working environment and the daily lives of our staff, customers and stakeholders.
+However, we did not think that during 2020 we would need to respond to the impact of a worldwide pandemic that had impacted on our working environment and the daily lives of our staff, customers and stakeholders.

-Dunbritton like all other organisations has been required to respond to the initial impact of the Corona virus.
-We were required to review our strategy in the short, medium and long terms to ensure we remain a viable thriving business, despite the negative impact of the virus.
+Dunbritton like all other organisations has been required to respond to the initial impact of the Coronavirus.
+We were required to consider our strategy in the short, medium, and long terms to ensure we remain a viable thriving business, despite the negative impact of the virus.

-In terms of our Business Continuity planning, initially we were required to switch from an office to remote environment to facilitate and provide our services to our customers.
-We responded relatively quickly and with our IT provider we had our communications systems accessible from home.
+In terms of our Business Continuity planning, initially, we were required to switch from an office to a remote environment to facilitate and provide our services to our customers.
+We responded relatively quickly with our IT provider and had our communications systems accessible from home.
 We assessed the service provision that we could facilitate at the times and initially we did furlough staff on full pay.
-However, the majority of staff continued to work.

-The Risk register was updated detailing the impact of Covid-19 and the steps employed to address these challenges.
-Following discussion with the Board of Management we considered our strategy in the short, medium, and long term.
+The Risk Register was updated detailing the impact of Covid-19 and the steps employed to address these challenges.
+Following discussions with the Board of Management, we considered our strategy in the short, medium, and long term.
 There were key areas that had to be considered and responded to: